.

 rule.noun,.plural.rules

-or behavior (the rule in libraries is quietness); an authoritative, prescribed
+course of action or behavior made to control behavior (the rule in libraries

 procedure; the duration